 But still, there are excellent mattresses that class themselves as orthopaedic.
 These will be mattresses that have been designed with the assistance of medically-trained professionals, which help alleviate pain and discomfort along the spinal cord, the neck and certain joints throughout the body.

 Firmness is key, which helps to keep your body properly aligned and comfortable.
-And as an excellent orthopaedic mattress will help you adopt the correct posture, this also helps to maintain a healthy blood circulation throughout the night.
+And as an excellent orthopaedic mattress will help you adopt the correct posture, this also helps to maintain healthy blood circulation throughout the night.

 However, don’t be fooled by quasi-medical sounding brand names and descriptions.
 Mattresses of lesser quality do masquerade as orthopaedic, but there’s little evidence that the claims they make are sustainable in the long run.